Govindaraju777/AWSCloud/DBCacheGatewayLBs.md

 | Environment Variables | Supports passing environment variables to job containers through job definitions.        | Supports environment variables for configuring function behavior and settings.           |

+### What is Amazon Lightsail?
+  Amazon Lightsail is a virtual private server (VPS) provider and is the easiest way to get started with AWS for developers, small businesses, students, and other users who need a solution to build and host their applications on cloud.